jsunconf/conf-bootstrap/sponsoring.md

 ------------------------
 ### Sample letter

+*Important!* This was our 4th iteration after 4 years.
+We started with a much more basic design, mainly text.
+We have the luck of having a designer in the team, so don't be daunted.
+In case you are curious, [here  is our first version.](material/JSUnconf2014_first_letter.pdf)

 This is our latest cover letter for JSUnconf 2017.
 We sent this along with a set of slides to all our sponsoring requests.